28261322/PS-402/README.md

 Dylman, A. S., Champoux-Larsson, M.-F., & Zakrisson, I. (2020).
 Culture, language, and emotion.
 Mid Sweden University & Stockholm University.

 Imai, M., Kanero, J., & Masuda, T. (2016).
 The relation between language, culture, and thought.
 Current Opinion in Psychology, 8, 70–77. https://doi.org/10.1016/j.copsyc.2015.10.011

+MILESTONE 5

+The Relationship Between Language, Culture, and Thought Introduction

+Language, culture, and thought are deeply connected and influence how people understand themselves and the world around them.
+Through language, individuals express ideas, share emotions, and maintain cultural traditions.
+Researchers such as Imai, Kanero, and Masuda (2016) as well as Dylman, Champoux-Larsson, and Zakrisson (2020) have shown that language shapes the way people think, communicate, and even experience health and emotion.
+This paper discusses the role of language and health within this relationship, showing how both are affected by culture and communication.

+Language

+Language is more than a system of words — it is a cultural tool that shapes thought and social interaction.
+According to Imai, Kanero, and Masuda (2016), language influences how people categorize and understand their experiences.
+The words available in a language guide how individuals notice, remember, and describe things in their environment.
+Through language, people learn cultural ways of thinking, which forms part of their worldview and personal identity.

+Different languages emphasize different aspects of human life.
+For example, some languages contain rich vocabularies for describing relationships, respect, or the natural environment.
+This reflects what each culture values most.
+When people use their language to talk about family, land, or spirituality, they are not only communicating but also preserving their cultural heritage.
+Thus, language becomes a living record of a people’s history, customs, and moral values.

+Language also maintains social connection and unity.
+It allows communities to share stories, beliefs, and emotions that strengthen relationships.
+When a language begins to disappear, part of the culture and traditional knowledge also fades.
+Therefore, protecting local and Indigenous languages is essential for maintaining cultural identity, wisdom, and collective memory.
+In this sense, language connects the past, present, and future of a community.

+Health

+Language plays a crucial role in how people understand and express health and illness.
+Cultural beliefs influence the words people use to describe pain or emotional distress.
+In some cultures, illness may be explained in spiritual or moral terms rather than medical ones.
+If health workers do not understand these linguistic and cultural meanings, it can create misunderstandings and affect treatment.
+Clear communication in health care therefore depends on respecting both language and cultural background.

+Language also affects how individuals describe symptoms and seek help.
+When patients struggle to express themselves in a second language, they may leave out important details about their condition.
+This can result in misdiagnosis or confusion about medication.
+Health professionals must therefore use culturally appropriate communication and, when necessary, interpreters to ensure understanding.
+Respectful listening and language sensitivity help build trust and improve patient outcomes.

+Furthermore, language influences how societies view mental and emotional health.
+Some cultures lack words for certain mental health conditions, making it harder to discuss or treat them.
+Others use emotional language freely, promoting openness and support.
+These differences show that health is not only biological but also shaped by social and linguistic factors.
+Recognizing this connection helps professionals deliver care that respects people’s values and experiences.

+Conclusion

+In summary, language connects deeply with both cultural understanding and human well-being.
+It shapes how people think, communicate, and interpret their surroundings.
+In the context of health, language determines how illness is described, understood, and treated.
+When language and culture are respected in communication, especially in health care, people feel more valued and understood.
+Understanding the relationship between language, culture, and thought reminds us that communication is not just about words — it is about sharing meaning, identity, and care.

+REFERENCES

+Everett, D. L. (2018).
+The role of culture in language and cognition.
+Wiley Interdisciplinary Reviews: Cognitive Science, 9(3), e1426. https://doi.org/10.1002/wcs.1426

+Wiley Online Library

+Marian, V., & Kaushanskaya, M. (2004).
+Self-construal and emotion in bicultural bilinguals.
+Journal of Memory and Language, 51(2), 190–201. https://doi.org/10.1016/j.jml.2004.04.003

+bilingualism.soc.northwestern.edu

+Gutchess, A. H., et al. (2022).
+Consideration of culture in cognition: How we can enrich cognitive science by adopting inclusive cultural approaches.
+Frontiers in Psychology, 13, 891123. https://doi.org/10.3389/fpsyg.2022.891123

+PMC

+Ji, L.-J., & Nisbett, R. E. (2016).
+Culture and cognition: How culture shapes the way we think.
+Annual Review of Psychology, 67, 323–349. https://doi.org/10.1146/annurev-psych-010213-115023

+ScienceDirect

+Marian, V., Blumenfeld, H. K., & Kaushanskaya, M. (2008).
+The words you know and how you say them: Vocabulary and lexical access in bilinguals.
+Journal of Memory and Language, 59(4), 495–518. https://doi.org/10.1016/j.jml.2008.06.001

+Perlovsky, L. (2011).
+Language, emotions, and cultures: Emotional Sapir-Whorf hypothesis. arXiv. https://arxiv.org/abs/1103.2376

+arXiv

+Sinha, C. (2020).
+Culture in language and cognition.
+In W. X. Wen & J. R. Taylor (Eds.), The Routledge Handbook of Cognitive Linguistics (pp. 387-407).
+Routledge. https://doi.org/10.31234/osf.io/prm7u

+ResearchGate

+Williams, A., et al. (2019).
+Why do bilinguals code-switch when emotional?
+Insights from bilingual emotion processing.
+Frontiers in Psychology, 10, 1787. https://doi.org/10.3389/fpsyg.2019.01787

+PMC

+Vargas Fuentes, N. A. (2022).
+What heritage bilinguals tell us about the language of emotion and memory.
+Languages, 7(2), 144. https://doi.org/10.3390/languages7020144

+MDPI

+Dodds, P. S., Clark, E. M., Desu, S., Frank, M. R., Reagan, A. J., Williams, J. Ryland, et al. (2014).
+Human language reveals a universal positivity bias.
+Proceedings of the National Academy of Sciences, 111(48), 17354–17359. https://doi.org/10.1073/pnas.1411678111